Effectiveness of psychotherapy. Introduction

 The Essence of Effectiveness

 To truly understand the concept of effective change, it’s important to grasp what it entails.
-The central message of the book “Unifying Effective Psychotherapies: Tracing the Process of Change” (Fraser, 2018) emphasizes that change in all successful therapies revolves around shifting or reversing problematic patterns.
+The central message of the book “Unifying Effective Psychotherapies: Tracing the Process of Change” (Fraser, 2018) emphasises that change in all successful therapies revolves around shifting or reversing problematic patterns.
 These patterns are often described as vicious cycles of attempted solutions that only exacerbate the initial problem.
 These solutions, though they may seem logical, invariably fail to resolve the issue.

 Qualities needed for success